almostengr/almostengrwebsite/web/docs/lightshow/faq.md

 This doesn't include the wood, nails, or paint that I used to build the control box or the AC lights that I already had on hand.

-## What are the parts that I need to build my own control box?
+### What are the parts that I need to build my own control box?

 ![Photo of control box](/images/lightshow/20201220presentation/20201204_120013.jpg)

 This is the list of the electrical related components.
 The full list of components will vary depending upon how to you choose to design your control box.
+The prices were how much the items costed in 2020.

 * Fuse holders (x24) = $7.50
 * Fuses (rated 2 Amps) (x30)= $17.97